dbt-labs/corp/handbook/benefits.md

         - We will comment on the case as the investigation progresses and when it has been completed.
             - If any wrongdoing or breach of policy has been determined, we will take disciplinary action up to and including termination.
 - **Reminder of our no-retaliation policy**
-    - It is important to remember that, dbt Labs has a no-retaliation policy.
+    - It is important to remember that dbt Labs has a no-retaliation policy.
 This means that no team member will be retaliated against for making a complaint in good faith through **any of our reporting avenues**.
 If a team member feels they have been retaliated against, they should file a complaint using the procedures set forth on this page.